The Complete

 Event Rockets

 CBRockets are used in Ship Breaker and Battleship events.
-Each rocket is one shot at the enemy ship grid — think Battleship meets gacha.
+Each rocket is one shot at the enemy ship grid, think Battleship meets gacha.

 Sources: Casino loot, guild shop rolls, daily login, and summon shards.

-Club Smash Points
+Club Smash Crests

 This is one of the best sources of gold, elixir, platinum, and other core currencies.
 Active Club Smash participation is a huge part of why being in a good guild matters so much.